textmate/php.tmbundle/Support/help.markdown

 ## Completion

-Standard completion for built-in function names is provided on ⎋.
+Standard completion for built-in function names is provided by pressing the ⎋ key.
 Additionally, completing a built-in function using ⌥⎋ will display a list of available options, and will expand the chosen option into a snippet for the function prototype.

 ## Function Reference